 In addition, each student takes three, 3-credit academic classes (music history, analytical techniques, and music research), one 3-credit music education course (Foundations of Music Education), and three 1-credit seminars on various topics of interest to music educators.
 These courses are either offered on campus during the summer or online during the school year.

-• Integrate best-practice rehearsal strategies with sound conducting technique into the secondary school music classroom and/or community/professional ensemble, in order to inform instruction with conducting gestures.
+5. Integrate best-practice rehearsal strategies with sound conducting technique into the secondary school music classroom and/or community/professional ensemble, to inform instruction with conducting gestures.

 Admission

-For information about the admissions processes to the Graduate School and School of Music, Theatre, and Dance, as well as information about the summer seminar, please visit our website.
+For information about the admissions processes to the Graduate School and School of Music, Theatre, and Dance, as well as information about the summer seminar, visit CSU Online.

 Effective Summer 2011